lexpostma/Rickies/Roadmap.md

 Features I plan to add to the website.

--   [x] Interactive score card for ungraded Rickies.
+-   [x] Interactive scorecard for ungraded Rickies.
 -   [ ] Store interactive picks for ungraded Rickies in cookie for future return, especially for Annual Rickies.
 -   [ ] Improve support for older browsers.
 -   [ ] Improve accessibility.